-The total number and types of demands we receive continues to be fairly stable as compared to prior sixmonth periods.
-In general, we have been seeing an increase in the number of warrants and a decrease in the number of general orders.
+The total number and types of demands we receive continues to be fairly stable compared to prior six-month periods.
+In general, we have seen an increase in the number of warrants and a decrease in the number of general orders.
 (We refer to a "general order" as any order other than a pen register, trap and trace, wiretap, or warrant.)
-That is due in part to the Supreme Court requiring law enforcement to demonstrate probable cause before obtaining location information.
+This is due in part to Supreme Court rulings requiring law enforcement to demonstrate probable cause before obtaining location information.